Go back

 • Herbs to taste

-Perfect to make ahead & take to work!
+Perfect to make ahead and take to work!

 breakfast muffins

-A classic breakfast with white or light brown bread often provides fast sugars without long-term satiety.
+A classic breakfast of white or light brown bread often leads to quick sugar cravings without long-lasting satiety.
 Fortunately, there are healthier alternatives!

-Our Omega 3 bread is a smart choice for those who want to keep their blood sugar stable.
+Our Omega-3 bread is a smart choice for those who want to keep their blood sugar levels stable.
 This bread mix is packed with:

 • Oat flakes – for slow carbohydrates and beta-glucans